TasoGiann/100-days---Cybersecurity/day04/README.md

 ssh ubuntu@192.168.160.x
 Credentials: ubuntu / password (Lab Configuration)

+Status: Access Granted

 2. Local Enumeration
-Once logged in, I ran the following to map the system:
+Once logged in, I ran the following commands to establish situational awareness:

-whoami: Confirmed I am the 'ubuntu' user.
+whoami: Confirmed I am running as the ubuntu user (low privilege).

-uname -a: Checks Kernel version.
+uname -a: Verified the Kernel version (6.8.0-88-generic).
+This is useful for checking Kernel exploits.

-ss -tulnp: Checks for other internal listening ports.
+ss -tulnp: Checked for internal listening ports.

+Observation: No hidden internal services (like MySQL on 3306) were found listening locally.

-ip a: Confirms network interfaces.
+ip a: Confirmed the network interface matches the target IP.